AlirezaSadeghi72/3x-ui/README.md

 To enable the IP Limit functionality, you need to install `fail2ban` and its required files by following these steps:

-1. Run the `x-ui` command in the terminal, then choose `IP Limit Management`.
+1. Run the `x1-ui` command in the terminal, then choose `IP Limit Management`.
 2. You will see the following options:

    - **Change Ban Duration:** Adjust the duration of bans.